 The strategic objective of this program topic is to perform research on safety aspects of currently operating nuclear reactors and new reactor types being under development in the neighboring countries.
 It covers the development of methods for analyses of transients and postulated accidents, the investigation of ageing phenomena in materials and integrity of components, and the safety related aspects connected with the thermal fluid dynamics of cooling water or liquid metal flows.

 The work is conducted in the following theme:

 Development and application of reactor-physics and coupled neutron-kinetics / thermal hydraulics methods for safety analyses of nuclear reactors;

 Investigation of ageing phenomena in structural materials connected with fast neutron irradiation;

-Quantifying particle-mediated transport and element mobility in geological media by means of radiotracer applications; enhancing process understanding for cost efficiency and risk assessment studies; establishing strong research bonds with activities in the field of resource technology.
+Quantifying particle-mediated transport and element mobility in geological media by means of radiotracer applications; enhancing process understanding for cost efficiency and risk assessment studies; establishing strong research bonds with other activities in the Topic of Resource Technologies.